The Foot and Ankle Sports Institute

 Phase 2: Cellular Repair (Weeks 4–6)

-The Goal: Allow the body’s natural regenerative process to take the lead in healing after an Achilles rupture.
+The Goal: Allow the body’s natural regenerative process to take the lead in healing

 What to Expect: Once you complete your final treatment sessions for Achilles tendonitis, you’ll start to notice that morning stiffness diminishes and your flexibility improves in the morning.